Allergen immunotherapy can help eliminate the cause of your symptoms by slowly reducing your sensitivity to allergens over time.

 Subcutaneous Immunotherapy (SCIT)

-Allergy shots (subcutaneous immunotherapy or SCIT) are safe and effective and remain standard treatment at our practice and in other practices throughout the country.
+Allergy shots (subcutaneous immunotherapy or SCIT) are safe and effective and remain standard treatment at our practice and other practices throughout the country.

 Sublingual Immunotherapy (SLIT)